Salt Lake City

 TRAX Red Line (703)

-The Red Line was opened in December 2001 and the last expansion to the line was the opening of 600 South in July 2022.
+The Red Line was opened in December 2001 and the last expansion to the line was the opening of South Jordan Downtown in March 2025.
 The Red Line is owned and operated by the Utah Transportation Authority.

 Headways